 Teachers will receive a certified letter from the Florida Department of Education.
 This letter is typically called a letter of investigation.

-I always recommend that teachers not directly respond to the letter of investigation.
+Richard Asselta always recommends that teachers not directly respond to the letter of investigation.
 If documents, a statement, or other information is sent by the person accused, it could be used against the educator and considered an admission by the accused.

 A lawyer is necessary for district and DOE investigations.
-Remember when I said that any statements or submissions by an accused teacher or staff member is considered an admission?
-Well if it is sent by a lawyer, they are not.
+Remember that any statements or submissions by an accused teacher or staff member is considered an admission.
+But, if it is sent by a lawyer, they are not.
 Therefore, if more information comes out during an investigation, the defense can change.

 Yes.
-I work with school employees all over Florida.
-I have experience working with all school districts and the Florida Department of Education to successfully defend teachers and school staff facing discipline against their certificate.
+Mr. Asselta works with school employees all over Florida.
+He has experience working with all school districts and the Florida Department of Education to successfully defend teachers and school staff facing discipline against their certificate.

-Click to read our post of FSA and EOC administration tips to protect teachers from accusations of misconduct here.
+Click to read a post of FSA and EOC administration tips to protect teachers from accusations of misconduct here.

-Click here to read our teacher defense practice area.
+Click here to read about the firm’s teacher defense practice area.

 Click here to read about defense of school administrators.

 Richard Asselta defends school administration and teachers against accusations of misconduct and discipline at both the school, district, and state level.
-Call today for a free.
-(855) 338-5299
+Call today for a free: 754-701-7014.